mara131313/Antonio/README.md

 ### ABOUT REMOTE
 The remote controller serves two main purposes: controlling the robot's movement and selecting various settings.

-The proposed design of the remote is inspired by a red panda paw.
+The proposed design of the remote is inspired by a red panda paw, matching the robot’s red panda–inspired visual identity.
 This design was chosen to make the interaction playful, intuitive, and visually distinctive.
 At the center of the controller, a touch display will be integrated for menu navigation and visual feedback.

 An on/off power button will be placed on the tip of the pinky finger.
 The thumb fingertip will include a joystick used for controlling the robot's movement.
 Additionally, a buzzer will be integrated into the index finger, providing audio feedback when selecting or confirming menu options.

 1. MOVEMENT